SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 ### What Can You Do With It?

 You can launch this public AMI which will give you a server with all the SeqWare projects pre-configured and loaded with some small examples.
 You can then use the running VM to test workflows and write your own.
 Since this VM runs on the fairly powerful HPC node type, you can actually use it to get real work done.
 This instance is powerful enough to analyze a whole human exome in 4-8 hours and you can, of course, launch many instances simultaneously to process multiple exomes in parallel.
+Future releases of SeqWare will include scripts to setup clusters of HPC nodes that will allow you to process whole human genomes.
+In the mean time we recommend investigating the excellent [StarCluster](http://star.mit.edu/cluster/) cluster launching tool.

 <p class="warning"><strong>Note:</strong>Keep in mind Amazon charges approximately $1.30 USD per hour to run these instances, it is your responsibility to monitor your cloud usage and turn your VMs off when not in use!</p>

-### More to Come...

-TODO: In the near future we will document the process to:

-* launch clusters of SeqWare instances
-* pass configuration information to instances (like your AWS keys)

 ## Installing from Scratch